1. Home

 The root cause analysis (RCA) will take different forms with different tools applied, depending on the problem definition.
 The goal of a RCA is to determine the primary source of the error and the escape point, or the first point at which the error might have been detected but was not.

 Tools such as failure mode and effect analysis (FMEA), fault tree analysis, or possibly a value stream map can be applied.
-Some tools from step D2 are also helpful in a RCA (5 Whys, Fishbone diagram).
-In the process of performing a RCA, additional potential sources of error may be identified – using the assay with insufficient sensitivity example, while considering all testing phases, it may surface that it was also the case that the particular TMA slide was not handled in the recommended manner prior to testing (possible global decrement in antigenicity) or that the pathologist read-out was near a subjective, difficult to reproduce threshold or that there was a simple clerical error and that the read-out pathologist selected the wrong bubble responses (negative, <1% when intended to select positive 1-10%).
+Some tools from step D2 are also helpful in a RCA (Five Whys, Fishbone diagram).
+In the process of performing an RCA, more potential sources of error may be identified—using our previous example, while looking at all testing phases, the lab may also discover that the particular TMA slide wasn’t handled in the recommended manner prior to testing (possible global decrement in antigenicity), that the pathologist readout was near a subjective, difficult to reproduce threshold, or that there was a simple clerical error and that the readout pathologist selected the wrong bubble responses (negative, <1% when intended to select positive 1–10%).
 If other sources are identified, the problem definition and possible solutions can be further expanded.

 It remains advisable to approach the RCA with an open-minded, genuine curiosity.
-While pursuing the root cause and escape point, it is imperative that team members and team leaders cultivate a non-pejorative, transparent team culture.
+While pursuing the root cause and escape point, it’s imperative that team members and team leaders cultivate a non-pejorative, transparent team culture.

 D5: Permanent corrective action (PCA)

-When there is a choice in regards to the PCA, the team leader must make efforts to make a balanced choice, and consider favoring choices that attend to the escape point as well, so that if error reoccurs, it will be captured at the escape point and effect on patients may be minimized.
-(The escape point for predictive markers is likely to be correlation with morphology (such as in breast), results of peer review or adjudication procedures, or quarterly quality monitoring reports.)
-Tools exist to assess choices (FMEA), but often the professional judgement of the team or querying a colleague with more experience at another institution are sufficient to make a choice.
+When there’s a choice of PCA, the team leader must work to make a balanced choice and to consider favoring choices that attend to the escape point as well, so that if error reoccurs, it will be captured at the escape point and any effect on patients may be minimized.
+(The escape point for predictive markers is likely to be correlation with morphology [such as in breast], results of peer review or adjudication procedures, or quarterly quality monitoring reports.)
+Tools exist to assess choices (FMEA), but often the team’s professional judgment or asking questions of a colleague with more experience at another institution are sufficient to make a choice.

 D6: Implement and validate the permanent corrective action